How Long is Too Long For Your Piggie in a Guinea Pig Carrier?

 It’s also important to note that younger guinea pigs should not be kept in carriers for extended periods of time as they are still growing and developing.
 You may want to limit their time in the carrier to no more than 4-5 hours at most if you need to take them on longer trips.
 It’s also important to make sure that the temperature inside the car stays consistent while they are traveling so that they don’t get too warm or too cold during their journey.

 In addition, it is vital to ensure that the food and water supply is sufficient for your pet throughout their journey, as well as providing access to litter boxes whenever needed.
-These items should all be readily available so that you don't have any problems when it comes time for your pet's needs.
+These items should all be readily available so that you don’t have any problems when it comes time for your pet’s needs.
+Some carriers may leak if the ventilation holes extend to the base, so it's important to check for this feature to avoid messes during travel.

 Make Regular Pit Stops